muhstapha/Mustafa_Portfolio/README.md

 # Stock Market Prediction Using LSTM Neural Networks to Predict Volatile Time Frames
-* Built a model to predict specific periods of Volatility for two stocks: The Boeing Company (BA) & Zoom Video Communications, Inc. (ZM)
-* Obtained Data from YahooFinance
+Long Short Term Memory (LSTM) are a subset of neural networks used to recognise patterns in data and are extremely valuable for stock market forecasting.
+With recent economic events, the stock market has experienced extremely volatile price movements.
+This project uses the recent volatile stock market data to predict volatile time frames for The Boeing Company (BA) and Zoom Video Communications, Inc. (ZM).
+A LSTM model was built and assessed by predicting two specific time periods of volatility caused by economic events for the mentioned stocks.

 ## The Boeing Company (BA) ##
 * BA experienced a huge crash in March 2020 due to the Covid-19 pandemic.